Starting at only ₹1.5 per Day*

 It is well-known that because of depreciation, the value of your two-wheeler will gradually decrease.
 And when the time to claim comes, you will have to bear the depreciation cost.
-When you add a Zero Depreciation Cover to your plan, the insurance company will pay for the depreciated parts.
+When you add a zero depreciation cover in bike insurance to your plan, the insurance company will pay for the depreciated parts.

 - Roadside Assistance

-If your two-wheeler breaks down in the middle of nowhere, the roadside assistance will help you in taking it to a garage and dropping you at a suitable place.
+If your two-wheeler breaks down in the middle of nowhere, the roadside assistance in bike insurance will help you in taking it to a garage and dropping you at a suitable place.

 - Consumable Cover

 Under a basic comprehensive insurance plan, the cost of consumables like nuts, lubricants, engine oil, tyres etc are not covered.
-With a Consumable Cover, these expenses will be taken care of.
+With a consumable cover in bike Insurance, these expenses will be taken care of.

 - Return to Invoice Cover

 When a bike is damaged beyond repair or is stolen it is said to be a total loss.
-In such a scenario the Return to Invoice Cover will pay you with the invoice value.
+In such a scenario the return to invoice cover in bike insurance will pay you with the invoice value.